ihsn/sdcAppDocs/index.rst

 This is documentation and guidance for *sdcApp*, a user interface for the *sdcMicro* *R* package, which provides tools for Statistical Disclosure Control (SDC) for microdata, also known as microdata anonymization.
+For an introduction to the theory and practice of Statistical Disclosure Control please see our accompanying guide:
-We refer to `Statistical Disclosure Control for Microdata: A Theory Guide <https://sdctheory.readthedocs.io/en/latest/>`_. for an introduction to SDC for microdata with a complete overview of the theory as well as examples from practice.
+`Statistical Disclosure Control for Microdata: Theory <https://sdctheory.readthedocs.io/en/latest/>`_.

 **Authors of this manual:** Thijs Benschop and Matthew Welch, The World Bank